Build Mode · · 16 min read

 Problem: "Revenue" without specification

 What goes wrong: Platform moves your largest client to a different portfolio company for "strategic alignment."
 Your revenue drops below the threshold.
-The platform argues the client was never "yours" post-close.
+Platform argues the client was never "yours" post-close.

 Problem: EBITDA manipulation